 A First Mother’s Day Art Scrap Book – The Ideal DIY Gift for Mother’s Day

-This is one I really wanted to do for Rachel, but seeing as we had Isabelle in April, there would be around 322 days in which Rachel has been a mother.
+This is one I really wanted to do for Rachel, but seeing as we had Isabelle in April, there would be around 322 days in which Rachel had been a mother.
 So unfortunately her first Mother’s Day won’t contain this as doing a canvas with that many photos on might be a little bit over the top.
 I could of course break it down to weeks, which would be 45, and that would be much more manageable.

 But let’s face it.
 We all take a boat load of photos of babies, probably even more so in the early years.
 So you’ll probably find it quite easy gathering enough photos to make this work.
 You can do it a little more creatively and order the photos via something like Freeprints and cut them all out onto a giant piece of paper to get framed, or maybe a scrapbook like the idea above, or even make them online somewhere like Photobox.